bunthangchen/CKA/README.md

 - Sample questions

-## Day 42 Video: Realtime project: Host your own container registry on Kubernetes
+##  42 : Realtime project: Host your own container registry on Kubernetes
 - This project will include multiple Kubernetes topics with real-time implementation.